 - LCID: this field indicates the Logical Channel ID of the MTCH.
 The length of the field is 5 bits;

-- Stop MTCH: this field indicates the ordinal number of the subframe within the MCH scheduling period, counting only the subframes allocated to the MCH, where the corresponding MTCH stops.
+- Stop MTCH: this field indicates the ordinal number of the subframe within the MCH scheduling period, counting only the subframes allocated to the MCH (excluding subframes containing MSI and/or MCCH for time interleaved MCH), where the corresponding MTCH stops.
 Value 0 corresponds to the first subframe.
 The length of the field is 11 bits.
 The special Stop MTCH value 2047 indicates that the corresponding MTCH is not scheduled.
-The value range 2043 to 2046 is reserved.
+The value range 2043 to 2046 is reserved.For time interleaved MCH, Stop MTCH value(s) used is integer multiple of product of corresponding pmch-TimeInterleaving-M and pmch-TimeInterleaving-N configuration parameters as specified in [36.331].

 Figure 6.1.3.7-1: MCH Scheduling Information MAC control element